-- In order to enhance operational efficiency and service quality, the Group continued to put effort in proposing route re-organisations plans to the Transport Department.
-During the year, the Group completed certain route re-organisations involving eight franchised PLB routes.
-The focus of the route re-organisations of the year was to adjust the fleet size of the individual route packages and the service hours or frequencies of particular routes so as to meet passenger demand.
-The number of PLB routes operated by the Group remained at 72 (2023: 72) and the number of PLBs operated by the Group remained at 354 as at 31 March 2024 (2023: 354).
-The number of routes and fleet size of residents' bus also stayed at 4 (2023: 4) and 7 (2023: 7) respectively. - As of 31 March 2024, the Group's average fleet age was 7.7 years (2024: 6.7 years).
-Furthermore, as at 31 March 2024, the Group deployed 275 of the 19-seat PLBs (2023: 275), which accounted for approximately 78% of the Group's PLB fleet (2023: 78%). - In the second year of the post-pandemic recovery period, Hong Kong's economy has maintained a moderate growth.
-According to the transport figures published by the Transport Department, the total number of passenger journeys carried by the public transport operators and the green minibus operators during the year ended 31 March 2024 increased by 8.6% and 3.3% respectively, as compared with last year.
+- To enhance operational efficiency and service quality, the Group continued its efforts to propose route reorganisation plans to the Transport Department.
+During the year, the Group completed a series of route reorganisations involving 22 franchised PLB routes.
+The primary focus of these reorganisations was to adjust the fleet size for individual route packages and modify the service hours and frequencies of specific routes, as well as to introduce express routes to better meet passenger demand. - As of 31 March 2025, the number of PLB routes operated by the Group increased to 73 (2024: 72), and the total number of PLBs also stayed constant at 354 (2024: 354).
+Additionally, the number of routes and fleet size for residents' buses continued to be 4 (2024: 4) and 7 (2024: 7), respectively.

+- As of 31 March 2025, the Group's average fleet age was 8.3 years (2025: 7.7 years).
+Furthermore, as at 31 March 2025, the Group deployed 282 of the 19-seat PLBs (2024: 275), which accounted for approximately 80% of the Group's PLB fleet (2024: 78%). - According to the transport figures published by the Transport Department, the total number of passenger journeys carried by public transport operators increased by 1.2%, while green minibus operators saw a rise of 2.2% for the year ended 31 March 2025.
+This growth reflects a gradual recovery in passenger demand as the local economy stabilises following disruptions such as the COVID-19 pandemic and economic downturns that previously hindered ridership.

-- Following the broader resumption of normalcy in Hong Kong's economic and social activities, the persistent challenge of captain shortages has once again impacted the operations of the Group's PLB services.
-The shortage of captains affected the service frequencies in some routes.
-Thus the Group's total mileage travelled for the year slightly decreased by around 1.7% to approximately 34.1 million kilometers (2023: 34.7 million kilometers).
-With the continuous efforts to optimise the existing resources so as to enhance the operational efficiency, coupled with the increase in passenger flow after the end of the pandemic, the patronage of the Group's franchised PLB services the year increased by 4.7% to approximately 55.5 million compared with last year (2023: approximately 53.0 million). - In an effort to ease the pressure from high fuel costs and climbing staff costs, the Group continued to submit fare increase applications and was granted approval to raise the fares in 9 routes at rates ranging from 3.8% to 7.8% (2023: 33 routes at rates ranging from 5.3% to 13.8%) during the year.
+- With the increasing number of trained imported captains from Mainland China in the second half of the year, the captain shortage issue on several routes has been partially alleviated.
+As a result, the Group has been able to enhance its service frequency, leading to an overall increase in total mileage traveled of approximately 2.1%, reaching around 34.8 million kilometers (2024: 34.1 million kilometers).
+Additionally, through ongoing efforts to optimise existing resources and improve operational efficiency, the patronage of the Group's franchised PLB services rose by 0.9% to approximately 55.5 million). - In an effort to alleviate the pressure from high fuel costs and rising staff expenses, the Group continued to submit fare increase applications.
+During the year, approval was granted to raise fares on 69 routes at rates ranging from 3.4% to 14.3% (2024: 9 routes at rates ranging from 3.8% to 7.8%).